Motion Keyframe Interpolation for Any Human Skeleton via Temporally Consistent Point Cloud Sampling and Reconstruction: Related works

 \subsection{Data-Driven Motion Modelling Methods}

-Contemporary research in motion data modelling predominantly explore learned data-driven methods, using neural networks to capture, model, and establish correlations between the motion features of various skeletal configurations \cite{zhang2023skinned, zhu2022mocanet, reda2023physics}.
+Contemporary research in motion modelling predominantly explore learned data-driven methods, using neural networks to capture, model, and establish correlations between the motion features of various skeletal configurations \cite{mo2021keyframe,zhang2023skinned, zhu2022mocanet, reda2023physics,li2023modular}.
 Motion features alone have demonstrated considerable efficacy in cross-skeleton imitation using a variety of strategies, including task-driven objectives \cite{tiwari2022pose, he2022nemf}, diffusion-based generation \cite{yuan2023physdiff, karunratanakul2023guided, zhang2024finemogen}, and latent feature consistency \cite{aberman2019learning, aberman2020skeleton, villegas2018neural, annabi2024unsupervised, chen2024lart}.
-Latent consistency in particular aims to learn inter-skeleton correlations without the need for paired datasets, which reduces the barrier of entry for practical applications.
+Latent consistency in particular learns inter-skeleton correlations without the need for paired datasets, which reduces its barrier of entry.

 Likewise, motion interpolation strategies have evolved through the use of learning based approaches.
 The inherent numerical precision of motion data has traditionally posed a challenge for the adoption of the learning approaches, due to their approximate nature \cite{lehrmann2014efficient, hernandez2019human}.
 This challenge is further amplified by the temporally sparse distribution of keyframes.
 Recently, a number of recurrent neural network based methods~\cite{harvey2018recurrent, harvey2020robust, zhang2018data, ren2024diverse} and transformer-based networks~\cite{duan2022unified, mo2023continuous, oreshkin2022motion} have demonstrated encouraging interpolation performance for the transition between keyframes.
 Additionally, various other motion modelling methods are capable for keyframe based interpolation, albeit with limited intermediate frame representation capabilities \cite{tiwari2022pose, he2022nemf, karunratanakul2023guided}.